 Class timetables: timetables for classes are available on the class pages of the school website as well as the internal school network.
-They are also posted on the classroom doors for quick reference.

-Planning: At Chase Bridge, we have both long-term and medium-term plans.
-Our long-term plans follow an annual cycle and are theme based; they outline our strong cross-curricular links, the key text studied for each theme, and demonstrate progression across the year groups.
+Planning: At Chase Bridge, weekly planning is supported by both our long-term and subject-progression maps.
+Our long-term maps follow an annual cycle and are theme based; they outline our strong cross-curricular links, the key text studied for each theme, and demonstrate progression across the year groups.
+Alongside this, our subject-progression maps outline the core learning intention for each individual subject, broken down by year group.